bitrusemmanuel101-rgb/Revenue_Operations_Conversion_Analysis/README.md

 ## Key Findings

-**Finding 1 — Regional Performance Gaps of 15-20 Percentage Points** Significant conversion rate variance across regions — highest-performing regions (50.31%)converting at 10-15 percentage points above lowest-performing regions (36.51%).
+**Finding 1 — Regional Performance Gaps of 15-20 Percentage Points** Significant win rate variance across regions — highest-performing regions (50.31%)converting at 10-15 percentage points above lowest-performing regions (36.51%).
 Not a market problem — a process and capability problem.

-**Finding 2 — Rep-Level Conversion Bottlenecks**
-Bottom-quartile reps were disproportionately dragging overall conversion rates.
+**Finding 2 — Rep-Level win rate Bottlenecks** Bottom-quartile reps were disproportionately dragging overall win rates.
 The gap between top and bottom performers (~59% Points) was masking underlying pipeline health.

-**Finding 3 — Pipeline Velocity Was Strong — Conversion Was Weak** Leads were entering the pipeline at a healthy rate.
+**Finding 3 — Pipeline Velocity Was Strong — Wins Were Weak** Leads were entering the pipeline at a healthy rate.
 The failure was happening at the qualification and closing stages — indicating a skills and process gap rather than a demand gap.

 **Finding 4 — No Consistent Qualification Criteria**